Gowthams1999-commits/terrafrom-project/Day 3/README.md

 # Modules in terraform.

-Modules: write configuration file again and again. we can use module to create a resources in any cloud provider ( AWS or Azure or GCP ).
-We can pass values as perametor in modules instead of touching you logical code. your local code is created in different path.
+Modules: Instead of writing configuration files repeatedly, we can use modules to create resources in any cloud provider (AWS, Azure, or GCP).
+We can pass values as parameters into the modules, allowing us to avoid modifying the core logic of the code.
+The module code is stored in a different path, separate from your main configuration

 ## Key Benefits of Using Modules in Terraform: